nLab bump function

 Idea

-A bump function is a smooth function with compact support, especially one that is not zero on a space that it not compact.
+A bump function is a smooth function with compact support, especially one that is not zero on a space that is not compact.

-One reason the category SmthMfd of smooth manifolds and smooth functions is important, hence one reason why differential geometry is special, is that a good supply of bump functions exists; this fact accounts for the great flexibility of smooth objects, in stark contrast to analytic geometry or algebraic varieties (since non-zero analytic or algebraic functions with compact support exist only on compact spaces).
+One reason the category SmthMfd of smooth manifolds (with smooth functions between them) is important, hence one reason why differential geometry is special, is that a good supply of bump functions exists.
+This fact accounts for the great flexibility of smooth objects, in stark contrast to analytic geometry or algebraic varieties (since non-zero analytic or algebraic functions with compact support exist only on compact spaces).
 For instance, bump functions can be used to construct partitions of unity, which can in turn be used to smoothly patch together local structures into a global structure without obstruction, as for example Riemannian metrics and more generally inner products on vector bundles (see this prop.).

 Constructions